Enrique Leite: South American Championships

+For the 1982 South American Swimming Championship in La Paz, Bolivia, he became the first Uruguayan male swimmer in obtaining a gold medal for Uruguay: he gold in the 400m individual medley and 200m breaststroke, a silver for 200m individual medley with a final count of seven medals including the Uruguayan team relays.

+In 1984, South American Swimming Championship in Rio de Janeiro, Brazil, he won bronze for the 400m individual medley.

+In 1986, he was a water polo player for the Uruguay National Team at the South American Water Polo Championship in Santiago, Chile.

+South American Games

 As a Uruguayan Team swimmer participated in South American Games in Buenos Aires 1980, Medellìn 1981 (silver in the 400m individual medley and 200m breaststroke, and bronze in the 200m individual medley among other Uruguay relays medals.

-For the 1982 South American Swimming Championship in La Paz, Bolivia he became the first in history Uruguayan swimmer (male) in obtaining a gold medal for Uruguay Swimming in the major category.
-In the same championship was gold for the 400m individual medley and 200m breaststroke and silver for 200m individual medley with a final count of seven medals including the Uruguayan team relays.

-Participated in the 1982 Swimming World Championship in Guayaquil, Ecuador.

-In 1982 was a member of the Uruguayan National Swimming team for the South American Games in Rosario, Argentina where was Gold for the 400m individual medley and 200m breaststroke among other medals obtained individually and as a member of the Uruguay relays team.
+In 1982 was a member of the Uruguayan National Swimming team for the South American Games in Rosario, Argentina where was gold for the 400m individual medley and 200m breaststroke among other medals obtained individually and as a member of the Uruguay relays team.

-In 1983 was member of the Uruguayan Swimming National team for the Pan-American Games in Caracas, Venezuela.

-In 1984 South American Swimming Championship in Rio, Brazil was bronze for the 400m individual medley.
+Pan American Games

-In 1986 was a Water Polo player for the Uruguay National Team at the South American Water Polo Championship in Santiago, Chile.
+Participated as a swimmer for the Uruguay national team at the 1979 Pan American Games and the 1983 Pan American Games in Caracas, Venezuela.

+World Championships

+Participated in the 1982 World Aquatics Championships in Guayaquil, Ecuador.